 We also aim to help educate colleagues around the University by delivering bespoke workshops and talks throughout the year.
 Please let us know if you wish to have bespoke training for your department.

-Student Support Service do not offer Mental Health First Aid training, but we do offer a training day (one whole day) on mental health and disability.
+Student Services do not offer Mental Health First Aid training, but we do offer a training day (one whole day) on mental health and disability.

 The training typically covers: an overview of wellbeing services available at UEA; specific training in supporting students with mental health issues, physical disabilities and specific learning difficulties including autistic spectrum disorder; and staff wellbeing.
 It is also useful if we could know whether there is anything specific that you would like covered so we can ensure that it is included.